Designing for Emotion – 1st Edition

 Personality greatly influences our decision-making process.
 It’s the mysterious force that attracts us to certain people and repels us from others.
-Recall a recent interaction where you make a real connection — engaging, interesting, fun, exhilarating.
-Your personalities intersected at shared jokes, tone of voice, cadence of the conversation.
+Recall a recent interaction where you made a real connection — engaging, interesting, fun, exhilarating.
+Your personalities intersected at shared jokes, tone of voice, the cadence of the conversation.

 Personas: a dossier on an archetypal user who represents a larger group.

 Creating a personal for your site’s target audience helps stay focused on their needs.
 You basically create a fictitious person that represents your audience.
 Specifics help.
 Include a photo, traits, personality map, voice, copy examples, visual lexicons (color, type, style), engagement methods.

 Surprise and Delight: Amplify emotion with easter eggs, take the mundane and give it a clever twist, add a personal element like handwritten notes.
 Eliminate the ho-hum and sprinkle in the wow!

 Anticipation and The Velvet Rope: Entice visitors by announcing something exclusive awaits them.
 Prime a visitor by exposing them to a stimulus, like a countdown to an event or special item that is only available for a short time.

 Combating Inundation: People aren’t lazy, but they are inundated and crave the path of least resistance.
 When people are reluctant to act, incentives can help.

 Apathy: What if the site is met with a sea of indifference?
 First, check your content — because great content is always at the core of a successful site.
 Is it poorly presented?
 Too wordy?
 Missing the mark?
 Simple user research and usability tests can help inform your decisions.